-Status of prior recommendations of the Committee
+Status of recommendations of the Committee

-In the previous five years (including PAC's Third Report of the 23rd Legislature), the Committee has made 426 recommendations.
+The Committee's reports during the previous five years contain 374 recommendations.
 Some of these recommendations may take a number of years to implement.
-However, we note that as of April 2001, the Government has fully implemented over 75% of the Committee's recommendations.
-Also, almost 55% of the remaining recommendations have been partially implemented.
+We note that as of March 2002, the Government has fully implemented 78% (March 2001 - 75%) of the Committee's recommendations.
+Also, it has partially implemented 61% (March 2001 - 55%) of the remaining recommendations.